Fanboys (film): Development

 After George Lucas was given an advance screening of the rough cut of the film, he enjoyed it and gave it his "stamp of approval", and even offered the original Star Wars sound effects for use in the film.
 Filmmaker and Star Wars fan Kevin Smith also viewed an early version of the film and asked for (and was given) a cameo in the film.

 The film was originally to be released on August 17, 2007 by Metro-Goldwyn-Mayer.
 The film was pushed back once more to January 2008 because director Kyle Newman was given more funding to shoot additional scenes that the original budget did not include.
 Getting the cast back together would only be possible in September 2007, thus the film's release date had to be moved to 2008.

 The film was again pushed back because the reshoots could not take place before November and December 2007.
 These reshoots were directed by Steven Brill and not by Newman.
 On January 14, The CineManiac reported that the film was being re-edited to remove the cancer plot from the film and replace much of it with raunchy, vulgar humor.
 Ain't It Cool News picked up the story and confirmed that the two different versions of the film (with and without the cancer subplot) were screened to different test audiences in Burbank, California in January 2008 to see which one would rate higher.
 As for a new release date, Newman stated in a Movie Geeks United! interview that the film would hopefully come out in April 2008.
 Upon hearing about the changes being made to the film, an internet campaign was begun to protest the plot changes and demand that the original version with the cancer storyline be released in theaters.

 Brill retaliated in a derogatory manner, calling fans "losers" in online correspondence which ended up released to the public.
 In one exchange, Brill called a fan "dumb" and threatened to "hunt him down" in a profanity-laden emailed response to a letter of complaint.
 In an interview Newman chastised Brill's behavior, saying:

 A rough cut of the full film (that included the cancer storyline) was shown in public for the first time at Star Wars Celebration Europe on July 14, 2007.

 On July 9, 2008, Newman confirmed in a TheForce.net interview that the cancer plot would be included in the final cut of the film.

 Newman was given just 36 hours to reassemble his film, and edit back in the key motivational cancer plotline.

-The final cut of the film was screened on July 24, 2008 in San Diego at Comic-Con.
+The final cut of the film was screened on July 24, 2008 at San Diego Comic-Con.
 It was announced there that Fanboys would be released to theaters on September 19, 2008, but soon after, the official Weinstein Company website announced that this had changed to November 26, 2008.
 The final release date was finally pushed to February 6, 2009.

+The Telegraph included the film in its list "Harvey Scissorhands: 6 films ruined by Harvey Weinstein".